cabuelow/hmsc-help/README.md

 | B[Fire_severity (C2), spp3 (S3)]|  -0.1580849 |
 | B[Fire_severity (C2), spp4 (S4)] |  0.2176851 |
 | B[Fire_severity (C2), spp5 (S5)] |  0.6902558 |

-Both models provide coefficient estimates slightly biased from the simulated 'known truths'.
-Also, the mean value of the alpha parameter estimated by the spatial Model 2 is 0.18, but was simulated to be 0.35.

 Is there anything I can do to improve parameter estimation by these models to get closer to the 'known truths'?
 The mcmc convergence diagnostics (gelman-rubin psrf and effective sample sizes) all indicate that mcmc sampling is adequate.